jenni-niels/demographic_data_processing/matching_refs/Notes.md

 ## Notes by County

 ### Barrow
 * Matched by number.
-Polling places seem to have been moved due to covid?
+Polling places seem to have been merged due to covid?
+* merged matched by map in refs

 ### Bartow
 * Hamilton Crossing appears to be a new precinct, doesn't appear in map from county, though is listed on their polling locations.  might use polling location address to merge with another precinct?